 2.1 Use and Space Thresholds.

-1. At least 50% of the building footprint areas of all buildings in the development shall be for commercial buildings, excluding joint commercial and residential buildings.
+1. This applies only if strictly stand-alone buildings: At least 50% of the building footprint areas of all buildings in the development shall be for commercial buildings, excluding joint commercial and residential buildings.

-2. At least 50% of the total gross square footage of all buildings in the development shall be for commercial uses.
+2. This applies if any building within the development are joint commercial and residential.
+At least 50% of the total gross square footage of all buildings in the development shall be for commercial uses.

 2.2 Single-lot Development.
 Each parcel or lot in the MU Zone proposed to be developed independently from other parcels or lots shall include a commercial component and may not be eligible for residential-only development, regardless of other properties which the owner concurrently develops, or previously developed, without a development agreement that entitles development of the lot or parcel proposed for development in a single development application.
 Such single-lot developments may meet the commercial component within a joint commercial and residential building or by meeting the requirements to have stand-alone residential and commercial buildings.